 Content Aggregation Types

-Each component type has an associated aggregation class that has one main property – a set of instances of that component type.
+Each component type has an associated aggregation class that has one main property – a set of instances of that component type whether directly specified or included via reference.
 The aggregation class for Observables, cybox_core:ObservablesType, is defined in [CybOXCOR].

 IndicatorsType Class